The Born District

 Discover one of Barcelona’s most charming neighbourhoods

 The best places to stay, attractions to see and things to do in El Born district of Barcelona.
 Discover this beautiful part of the Old Town!

 El Born Identity

-And if you want a truly in-depth look at Barcelona’s El Born district we suggest you book a walking tour with our friends at Walking Planets.
-They’ll take you to hidden monasteries run by feminist nuns with a penchant for Japanese tea, tell you the controversial affair of the Palau de la Musica and show you some of the arty stores and boutiques.
+For an even more in depth look at Barcelona’s El Born district we suggest you take a walking tour with Walking Planets.
+They’ll lead you to hidden monasteries run by feminist nuns with a penchant for Japanese tea, tell you the controversial affair of the Palau de la Musica and show you some of the neighbourhood’s arty stores and boutiques.

 For more of BCN’s best barrios check out our Barcelona districts guide.